openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

     import openpd as pd
     import openpd.unit as unit

-Usually, we recommend to import the ``openpd.unit`` as shown above, calling with the prefix ``unit`` to prevent the variable duplication.
+Usually, we recommend importing the ``openpd.unit`` as shown above, calling with the prefix ``unit`` to prevent the variable duplication.

 Constant
 ========